 For example, in the hugely popular Ethereum-based game Axie Infinity, a portion of the game’s AXS token is reserved to reward the following behaviors:

-Central to many blockchain games today is the concept of ownership of scarce digital assets.
-Bitcoin introduced digital scarcity via the blockchain, and NFT technology expanded on it.
-NFTs can represent all manner of assets — both digital and physical — including in-game items.
+Numerous blockchain games hinge on the principle of digital asset ownership.
+Bitcoin first brought digital scarcity to the fore with blockchain, while Non-Fungible Tokens (NFTs) expanded it.
+NFTs can represent diverse digital and physical assets, including in-game items.

 Digital ownership of unique assets creates economic opportunities that were not possible before.
 For example, in CryptoKitties or Axie Infinity, players can breed two creatures represented by NFTs to create a third creature.
-They can then leverage a title’s play-to-earn capabilities with this new asset, sell it or lease it out for other gamers to use, splitting any revenue generated between owners and borrowers.
+They can then leverage a title’s play-to-earn capabilities with this new asset, sell it, or lease it out for other gamers to use, splitting any gains generated between owners and borrowers.

-Although not exactly games in the strictest sense, online virtual worlds — popularly known as metaverses — also enable their inhabitants to monetize their time via asset ownership.
-At the heart of spaces like Cryptovoxels, The Sandbox and Decentraland is the concept of land ownership, and these plots trade freely on secondary markets.
+Although they're not exactly games in the strictest sense, online virtual worlds — popularly known as metaverses — also enable their inhabitants to monetize their time via asset ownership.
+At the heart of spaces like Cryptovoxels, Upland, Big Time, The Sandbox, and Decentraland is the concept of land ownership, and these plots trade freely on secondary markets.

-Owners can monetize their plots in much the same ways that they can in the physical world.
-In addition to outright selling owned land, they can develop an attraction that may generate revenue, or lease it out for someone else to monetize.
+Owners can monetize their plots in much the same way they can in the physical world.
+In addition to outright selling owned land, they can develop an attraction that may generate gains in the form of tradeable tokens over time, or lease it out for someone else to monetize.
 Walk around one of these shared virtual spaces and you’ll see various efforts to monetize land.
-Examples include casinos, virtual shops and concert venues.
+Examples include casinos, virtual shops, and concert venues.

 Some GameFi projects introduce concepts from the DeFi sector to reward gamers.
 Concepts like yield farming, liquidity mining and staking will be familiar to anyone with DeFi experience and can provide a passive means to generate income from a blockchain game.
 If you’re new to DeFi, you can learn more about it and concepts that overlap with GameFi in our DeFi explainer.